-1222 General Metals Processing
+1222 General Metals Processing (Fall)

+2 credit hours

 Fundamental processes on standard machines, such as turning, boring, shaping, milling, and cutting threads.

-1433 Oxy-Acetylene Welding
+1433 Welding Level I

+(Fall)

+3 credit hours

 Principles and practices of welding with practical application.

+2423 Welding Level II

+3 credit hours

+Prerequisite: INDT 1433 or AGME 1433.
+Provides technical training and skills needed to receive a welding certificate.
+Course

+covers the following areas: welding symbols, reading of welding detailed drawings, physical characteristics and mechanical prop- erties of metal, preheating and postheating of metals, GMAW and FCAW equipment and filler metals, GMAW plate welds, FCAW

+Plate welds, GTAW equipment and filler metals, and GTAW plate welds.

-3323 Arc Welding
+3323 Welding Level III

+(Spring) 3 credit hours

-Prerequisite: Agme 1433 or consent of instructor.
+Prerequisite: AGME 1433 or consent of instructor.
 Principles of welding with practical application.

+Therefusile.
+Now 1455 of consent of mistractor.
+Therefores of weighing with practical apprearion.

 3413 Foundry and Forge Manufacturing Processes

 (Every other Fall)

-Prerequisite: Four credit hours of metals.
-Foundry fundamentals including basic principles and techniques in producing manufactured products by foundry and forging methods.
-Making simple patterns, molds, and cores; working with sand and environments; casting with low temperature metals.
+3 credit hours Prerequisite: Four credit hours of metals.
+Foundry fundamentals including basic principles and techniques in producing manufac-

+tured products by foundry and forging methods.
+Making simple patterns, molds, and cores; working with sand and environments;

+casting with low temperature metals.
 The study of elementary forge practices and heat treatment of metals.

 3643 Power Mechanics I

+(Fall/Spring) 3 credit hours

 Basic course in mechanics and physics of the automobile.
-A study of the principles and fundamentals of the gasoline engine, electrical system, ignition, hydraulics, fuels, and lubrications as applied to the automobile.
-Introduction to the practical use of tools and equipment made in the laboratory.
+A study of the principles and fundamentals of the gasoline engine, electri-

+cal system, ignition, hydraulics, fuels, and lubrications as applied to the automobile.
+Introduction to the practical use of tools and

+equipment made in the laboratory.

 3653 Power Mechanics II

-(Every other Spring)
+0000 (Every other Spring)

+3 credit hours

-Prerequisite: Agme 3643.
+Prerequisite: AGME 3643.
 Basic principles of automotive mechanics.
-Advanced study in rebuilding procedures for automotive engines, drive trains, and transmissions will be taught.
+Advanced study in rebuilding procedures for automotive

+engines, drive trains, and transmissions will be taught.

 4000 Problems in Mechanized Agriculture

+(Fall)

+1-2 credit hours

-This class will be taught by arrangement for students who need credit in mechanized agriculture and are unable to schedule a regularly scheduled class.
+This class will be taught by arrangement for students who need credit in mechanized agriculture and are unable to schedule a regu-

+larly scheduled class.
 Problems will be designed around students' needs and availability of problem area materials.

 4122 Building and Construction Techniques

 (Every other Spring)